PraiseTechzw/Lunavo/ANDROID_FCM_SETUP.md

 ⚠️ **Important Security Notes**:

-1. **Never commit `google-services.json`** to version control
+1. **`google-services.json` is SAFE to commit** to version control
+   - Contains only public-facing identifiers (project ID, API keys, etc.)
-   - Already added to `.gitignore`
+   - NOT in `.gitignore` - should be committed
-   - Contains sensitive Firebase configuration
+   - Required for EAS Build to access the file

 2. **Use environment-specific files** for different environments:
    - Development: `google-services.dev.json`